IurmanJ/ebpf-ipv6-exthdr-injection/README.md

 $ make
 ```

-Note: recent distros have it enabled by default.
+Note: recent distros have kernels with `BTF` enabled by default.

 ### Used environment